robweber/vsmp-plus/INSTALL.md

 I won't get into the details of installing the Raspberry Pi OS.
 There are other good guides on that if you're unsure.
 Just make sure you have it installed with SSH enabled.
 Once you have access to the system you can run the following commands to get the software components working.

-The quikest way to get this done is just to run the following command but if you want to install manually you can follow these instructions.
+The quickest way to get this done is just to run the following command but if you want to install manually you can follow these instructions.

 ```